telerik/blazor-docs/components/signature/overview.md

             // Substring(22) removes "data:image/png;base64," from SignatureValue
             byte[] imageBytes = Convert.FromBase64String(SignatureValue.Substring(22));

-            // This code works in Blazor Server apps only
+            // This code works only in Blazor Server apps.
             // In WebAssembly apps, you need to send the Signature Value to a server first.

             //var imageSaveLocation = Path.Combine(HostingEnvironment.WebRootPath, SignaturePngFileName);